panosoft/chronicle/README.md

 Chronicle [`bundle`](#bundle) can be used to bundle Reports.
 Bundling reduces a Report Module, and all of it's dependencies, into a single, portable, version locked file.
 As such, bundling makes transporting Reports across networks a trivial task.

-Chronicle [`Press`](#press) runs Reports.
+Chronicle runs Reports.
 It accepts a variety of inputs: urls to Bundles, paths to Modules, or references to Report Functions.
 Running a Report loads the Report Function, evaluates it, and returns it's HTML output.

 Finally, HTML renderers like [PrinceXML](http://www.princexml.com/) that support [CSS Paged Media](https://drafts.csswg.org/css-page-3/) can be used to generate PDFs complete with page headers, footers, numbers, etc.!